harshchaludia/portfolio-management-system/README.md

 </p><br>

 Login modules are implemented underlying Laravel instance.
+To singUp, simply hit the /register route.
 To singIn, simply hit the /login route.
 A user will be logged in and you will be redirected to /admin.

 #### Build resources:
 ```